 1. Government spending on water and wastewater utilities grew nearly every year (but declined recently)

-Total public spending peaked in 2010, and has decreased 8% between 2010 and 2014.
+Total public spending peaked in 2010 and decreased by 8% between 2010 and 2014.
 This is the most significant four-year decline in real expenditures since 1956.
 The main reason for this late decline has been a significant decrease in capital expenditures, particularly among state and local governments.

 2. The increase in public spending was largely paid for by state and local governments, which now pay significantly more than the federal government